7h3v01c3/tutorials/windows_divi_wallet_recovery_in_divi_desktop_application.md

 1. Open a run dialog box with `Windows Key + R`.
 2. Enter `%appdata%` and hit Enter.
 3. Navigate to the **DIVI** folder (not Divi Desktop).
 4. Rename `wallet.dat` to `wallet_backup.dat`.
-   *Don’t be surprised when Windows asks for permission.* After renaming, move to step 5.
+*Note: Windows may ask for permission.* If you make a mistake with the name or extension, simply start over, then proceed to step 5.
 5. Now, move up one level and enter into the **Divi Desktop** folder.
 6. Delete **only** the `divitxs.db` file, in Divi Desktop folder.
 7. Close the File Explorer window.